rinderknecht/OCaml-build/README.md

 and then lists the object basenames, separated by spaces.
 Doing so increases speed, and not doing so might lead to unexpected behaviours in case of interfering side-effects at link-time.
-Also, it is necessary in the case of a valid circular dependency, whereby, give two modules with interfaces and implementations, one implementation uses a type from the other module, whose implementation uses a value from the former.
+Also, it is necessary in the case of a valid circular dependency, whereby, given two modules with interfaces and implementations, one implementation uses a type from the other module, whose implementation uses a value from the former.
 We recommend not to specify the objects during